Have you ever wondered how much of your life you have spent

 a) waiting for a doctor’s surgery or hospital appointment, and

-b) waiting on the end of the phone to reach customer service or a public servant.
+b) waiting at the end of the phone to reach customer service or a public servant

 In the first instance, I have had a lot of recent experience with injured children and spouse, and, more recently myself.